 Discovering New Drugs for Alzheimer’s Disease

 The ADDF is focused on translational research—translating the knowledge we have gained about the underlying causes of Alzheimer's disease into drugs.
-We fund programs in academia and biotechnology companies worldwide, with priority funding in drug discovery and preclinical drug development, clinical trials, and early detection.
+We fund programs in academia and biotechnology companies worldwide, with priority funding in drug development, clinical trials, biomarkers, and prevention.
 Learn more by reviewing our research priorities and by reading our current requests for proposals (RFPs).

 Bringing the Scientific Community Together

 The ADDF enables critical knowledge sharing by organizing and sponsoring scientific conferences around the globe.
 Our conferences bring together leaders and young scientists from academia, the pharmaceutical industry, biotechnology companies, and contract research organizations to network and generate partnerships.
 We also convene advisory panels focused on key issues in drug discovery and development for Alzheimer's and related dementias.